swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 Enums in **D** are like enums in C, but D distinguishes `switch` from `final switch`, and only the latter is exhaustive.
 That is, it's a client-side decision at the use site, rather than a decision by the definer of the enum.

+**Scala** has enums, but the pattern most people seem to use is "sealed traits", which in Swift terms would be "protocols where all conforming types are known, usually singletons".
+A non-frozen enum would then just be a normal protocol.
+Some downsides of applying this to Swift are discussed below under "Use protocols instead".

   [f-sharp]: https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/signatures